todo-make-username/data-processing-struct/README.md

 // Now somewhere else in the codebase where the form data is processed.
 $FormObject = new ReviewFormData();

-// The object's properties were set using the from $_POST and $_FILES.
+// The data from $_POST and $_FILES are pre-processed, typed, then set to the object's respective properties.
-// The values were also converted to the proper types.
 $FormObject->hydrate($_POST);

-// StrReplace ran on the review_text property.
-// Trim trimmed the designated properties.
-// UseDefaultOnEmpty didn't do anything since that field had a value.
-$FormObject->tailor();
+// Hydration can also be done by passing the array into the Struct constructor.
+$FormObject = new ReviewFormData($_POST);

 // Validation is run.
 Any failure messages can be retrieved with getMessages.
 $Response         = $FormObject->validate();